 IntercontinentalExchange Inc. (ICE:US), the second-largest U.S. futures market, is adding agricultural contracts to draw trading from speculators betting on price swings linked to changes in U.S. government crop estimates.

 Corn, wheat, soybeans, soymeal and soyoil contracts start today on ICE, founded 12 years ago as an energy market.
-The Atlanta-based company is competing with CME Group Inc. (CME)’s 164- year-old Chicago Board of Trade, where holdings in the five biggest grain contracts were valued at $131 billion in March.
+The Atlanta-based company is competing with CME Group Inc. (CME:US)’s 164- year-old Chicago Board of Trade, where holdings in the five biggest grain contracts were valued at $131 billion in March.

 ICE contracts trade 22 hours a day, and the market will be open when the U.S. Department of Agriculture issues supply and demand reports normally published during a two-hour trading halt on the CBOT.
 Chicago-based CME, the largest U.S. futures exchange, plans to extend its hours to match ICE from May 21, seeking to protect its share of corn, soybean and wheat trading volumes that jumped more than 13 percent last year.

 “The ICE exchange is going after speculators and hedge funds that want to trade increased volatility,” said Greg Grow, the director of agribusiness for Archer Financial Services Inc. in Chicago, who has been in the grain industry since 1979.
 “It’s a political move to beat the CME to expanded trading hours and trade during sensitive USDA reports.”